 - Harvest Management: traditional hunting as performed during state regulated hunting seasons.

-- Hazing: Hazing is used when the sound/noise of the gun firing disperses the target animal without killing or harming it.
+- Hazing: The sound of gun fire disperses the target animal without killing or harming it.

 - Firearms: Use gunpowder or other flammable or explosive propellant.
 Shotguns, rifles fall under this category.

 - Non-firearms: Use mechanical or pressure to propel the projectile.
 Air rifles and compound bows fall under this category.

 - Ancillary devices: Include equipment to assist the shooter in hitting the target.
-Scopes, night vision goggles would fall under this category.
+Scopes and night vision goggles fall under this category.